Retinal detachment

 Rhegmatogenous retinal detachment

-This is the most common type of retinal detachment and almost all retinal detachments are this type.
+This is the most common type of retinal detachment.
 It can happen if a tear or hole develops in your retina.
-This can cause fluid in your eye to seep underneath your retina and separate it from the back wall of your eye.
-This is often caused by the gel (the vitreous) inside the back of the eye becoming more fluid, which is a normal part of ageing.
+Fluid in your eye then seeps underneath your retina and separates it from the back wall of your eye.
+This type of retinal detachment is often caused by the gel (vitreous) inside the back of your eye becoming more fluid.
+This is a normal part of ageing.
+For more information, see our section on causes of retinal detachment.

 Exudative retinal detachment